FeatureCloud/app-template/apps/README.md

 Keys are indicating the output, which helps current app to know what should be exact name of output.

 #### SMPC
-SMPC module can be used in discretion of app developers to straighten user-privacy.
+SMPC module can be used in discretion of app developers to strengthen user-privacy.
 In FeatureCloud platform, to provides reasonable flexibility, app-developers can delegate the decision about usage of SMPC, and also, it's parameters, to the end-users.
 In that case, config file could also include `use_smpc` key with boolean value to indicate the decision of end-users.
 Beware that all clients, for specific communication, should have a consistent decision about using SMPC component.